on this page

 Purpose of keeping in touch

-Keeping in touch allows an employee to remain connected to their workplace and helps them transition back into work.
+Employees with a child born or adopted before 1 July 2023 may lose their Paid Parental Leave period if they return to work early.
+Keeping in touch allows these employees to instead remain connected to their workplace and helps them transition back into work.

 Your employee can access up to 10 keeping in touch days without losing their entitlement to Parental Leave Pay.
 This is from the time they become their child’s primary carer until they return to work.